 While many of the themes presented are grounded in reality, I believe Stanley Kubrick overlooked a crucial aspect.
 Moral relativism not only undermines traditional ethics, but it also erodes meaning itself.
 As a result, such secret societies may feel an incessant need to push the boundaries of their experiments in search of new sensations or emotional experiences as viewed in the orgy and overdose scenes.

-Such a society would also struggle to remain cohesive, as individuals would continually compete for power and status, resulting in internal conflict.
+Such a society would also struggle to remain cohesive, as individuals would continually compete for power and status, resulting in constant internal conflicts and betrayals.
 Secrecy would likely be used as a tool for control, a dynamic observed in cases like Epstein and Diddy.

 While the idea of the masked ball is intriguing in theory, in reality, fame, power, and status are less about anonymity and more about using them as leverage for pleasure and ego gratification as seen in the Nth Room case.